ManchesterBioinference/CellPie/README.md

 4) You can load a jupyter notebook by typing 'jupyter notebook' in the command line

-⚠️ **Warning:** Please note: There is a bug in CellPie v0 and v01.
+⚠️ **Warning:** Please note: There is a bug in the branches main_v0 and main_v01.
 Please use the main version instead.